FXIhub/condor/docs/config.rst

 More examples
 ^^^^^^^^^^^^^

-Many more examples for condor scripts can be found [here](https://github.com/FXIhub/condor/tree/master/examples/scripts).
+Many more examples for condor scripts can be found `here <https://github.com/FXIhub/condor/tree/master/examples/scripts>`_.